THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 HOW ACT WORKS

-ACT works through six interconnected processes.
-Together they build what researchers call psychological flexibility — the ability to stay open, present, and moving toward what matters, even when life is hard and the mind is loud.
-In plain language, here is what each one means for you.
+ACT works through six interconnected processes that together build psychological flexibility — the ability to stay open, present, and moving toward what matters, even when life is hard and the mind is loud.

 01